AILE-Project/AILE-Project.github.io/index.md

 This research is supported by the International Collaboration Initiative launched by the Research and Development Office [RDO](https://rdo.moe.gov.sa).
 Ministry of Education - Kingdom of Saudi Arabia.
 ### Contact

 For more details please contact:

-Mourad Mars (Project coordinator): msmars (at) uqu.edu.sa
+Mourad Mars (Principal Investigator & Project Coordinator): msmars (at) uqu.edu.sa